25 July 2015 - the day I decided not to die.

 I was living on my own at the time.
 I had my little dog, my earth angel Jack, to keep me company.
 He was the only living being who witnessed my addiction and break down.
 Jack and I met 6 years before in 2009, just days after my Mum died of cancer.
 I believe he was ‘sent’ to guard over me.
 I’ve never bonded with an animal the way I’ve with Jack.
-Thinking of losing him makes me sick to my stomach.
-I want him to live forever and I'm well aware of my attachment issues.

 Coming back to 24 July 2015 - I got home after my early morning supermarket trip and drank all four bottles of wine on that Sunday.
 Then I moved onto my bottle of Jamieson whiskey.
 I didn't sleep that Sunday night.
 I hadn’t slept since that Thursday.
 My mind was starting to play tricks on me.
 I get why sleep deprivation is used as a torture tool.